 Biographical Information (Long)

-Clarinetist and saxophonist Todd Brunel was born into a musical family, his mother Suzanne Brunel (1941-1998) was an operatic soprano who sang with Robert Merrill and Boris Goldofsky and his father Dean Brunel is a pianist who doubles as an attorney.
+Clarinetist and saxophonist Todd Brunel was born into a musical family, his mother Suzanne Brunel (1941-1998) was an operatic soprano who sang with Robert Merrill and Boris Goldofsky and his father Dean Brunel plays piano.
 The father and son duo would play jam sessions for hours and his mother would encourage family performances at senior centers and church spaces.
 He can remember his first 'bar' gig at the age of ten with his dad on piano, the two would just sit down and jam, playing songs like 'Honey Suckle Rose' and 'I Got Rhythm'.
 He began his formative training in the 1970's with multi-instrumentalist Lee Costa and In the 1980's (after graduating from Wayland High School), he began training at the Boston Conservatory with Atilio Poto where earned a Bachelors degree in clarinet performance in 1990.
 In the 1990's, he continued private study with Pasquale Cardillo and became a graduate student and scholarship recipient at The University of North Texas.
 After brief adventures in Washington DC, Aspen Colorado, Albuquerque New Mexico and Occidental California, he finally settled in New York City to pursue a Masters degree at Brooklyn College Conservatory.
 As a graduate student he used to work, sleep and jam at the jazz club Smalls and began his life as a professional freelance clarinetist and sax player.

 Today Todd Brunel is recognized as an innovative, critically acclaimed clarinetist, saxophonist, composer and producer who performs extensively as a classical and improvisational musician.
 His recordings with the Eric Hofbauer Quintet have made several top ten lists for 2015 and 2016 and have been featured on NPR's Fresh Air and Downbeat Magazine.
 He has been featured on WBUR's Radio Boston with Musaner and recently made the number 12 spot on the CMJ Jazz Charts with his release, 'The Last Taxi', called "Something Beautiful" by Dustin Mallory of Cadence Magazine.
 He can also be heard on the 2015 Parma Recordings release: Segio Cervetti Concertino for Piano, Woodwinds and Timpani.